SidneyHollingsworth/kickstarter-analysis/README.md

 ## Recommended Further Analysis

-While one could spend unlimited amount of time viewing provided data through different filters and view, I'd prioritize the below as part of further analysis:

-- Missed percentage pivot and line chart
+While one could spend unlimited amount of time viewing provided data through different filters and view, I'd prioritize the below as part of further analysis creating a 'Missed Percent of Goal' pivot and line chart.
-- Filter analysis to country
+- [Filter analysis to country]
 - [Std deviation]